MeerKatDev/Udacity-CppND-Capstone-MonteCarlo/README.md

  - The project accepts user input and processes the input.

 ### Object Oriented Programming
- - The project uses Object Oriented Programming techniques.
+ - The project uses Object Oriented Programming techniques (All classes).
- - Classes use appropriate access specifiers for class members.
+ - Classes use appropriate access specifiers for class members (All classes).
- - Classes encapsulate behavior.
+ - Classes encapsulate behavior (All classes).
- - Templates generalize functions in the project.
+ - Templates generalize functions in the project (Integral.h).

  ### Memory Management
- - None
+ - The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
  ### Concurrency
  - None